lettergram/basicbookreader/README.md

 This reader only took ~20 hours to complete at this point and I am sure you can tell, please feel free to offer suggestions or make pull requests, etc. The reason I am making this open source is the hope that someone can use it, if they ever stumble upon my github that is.

-If anyone does end up using it, I would appreciate some credit.
-Though it is obviously not required because I offer this without any license.
+If anyone does end up using it, I would hope you contribute to the project, or at least let me know what you use it for!
+It's nice to know when a project is being put to use.

 <h2>Directions:</h2>